 Try to keep the water clean.
 This is a chore!
 You’ll probably have to change the water at least once a day.
 See how much work the pond saves me?

-Food – I feed twice a day, morning and evening.
-I mix my own feed from wheat, whole corn, and oats but you can just use unmediated chicken feed.
+What to feed Muscovy Ducks – I feed twice a day, morning and evening.
+I mix my own feed from wheat, whole corn, and oats but you can just use unmediated, palleted chicken feed.

 In the summer months, if they free range, they don’t need much food.
-They’ll eat grass and pests.
+They’ll eat grass and bugs.

 I’ve lost count, but I think I have somewhere around 70 birds between my ducks and chickens and guineas and I feed all of them 5 cups of feed in each meal during the summer.